 Lord, I believe everyone desires to be blessed.
 I truly do.
-But many people did not grow up receiving a blessing.
+But many peempower ople did not grow up receiving a blessing.

 One result is that very few people know how to give a blessing to others.
 The overused “Bless you” when someone sneezes carries little meaning.

-Culturally, Jewish parents recite a blessing over their children every Shabbat (Sabbath) at Friday dinner.
 In Old Testament times, before they died, Hebrew fathers spoke blessings over their sons as a way of passing on the leadership and possessions of the family.
 Both of these have a prophetic piece to them, as well as words of favor resting on the receiver.
+And today, Jewish parents recite a blessing over their children every Shabbat (Sabbath) at Friday dinner.

 In Hebrew, the verb form “to bless” means “to kneel;” while the noun for “blessing” means “a gift or present.”
 So the concept is to bring or receive a gift or present, something of value, while kneeling out of respect.